GDPlumb/SnFFT.jl/docs/source/index.rst

 SnFFT Package
 ===============

-The *SnFFT* package is Julia package designed to facilitate harmonic analyis on the `symmetric group <http://en.wikipedia.org/wiki/Symmetric_group>`_ of order n, denoted |Sn|.
+The *SnFFT* package is Julia package designed to facilitate harmonic analysis on the `symmetric group <http://en.wikipedia.org/wiki/Symmetric_group>`_ of order n, denoted |Sn|.
 Out of the box, *SnFFT* implements:

 * Group operations and factorizations for |Sn|